fiugd/blog/_releases/backlog.md

 - removing a repo
 - viewing / cleaning up storage
 - search performance
+- performance
-- performance (be specific about this)
+	- be specific about what this means
 - tree dragging/droping
 - issues with .keep files and ##PLACEHOLDER## files
 - editor horizontal scroll